Drauboss/Arkanoid3D/README.md

 # Arkanoid3D
-Placeholder
+Arkanoid3D is a 3D version of the classic Arkanoid game.

 ## Introduction
-Arkanoid3D is a 3D version of the classic Arkanoid game.
+This is Part of a Asssifnment for the GamesEngines Class of the Software Engineering

 ## Features
 - 3D Graphics